Why Diversity is Valuable

 Take a Deeper Look at Ethnic Diversity at Apex School of Theology

-If the data is present, the chart will also display Apex School of Theology faculty diversity.
+If the data is present, the following chart will display Apex School of Theology undergraduate student diversity.

 Review Male/Female Diversity at Apex School of Theology

-When available, the chart below will include the male to female ratio among Apex School of Theology's faculty, as well as students.
+When available, the chart below will include the male to female ratio among Apex School of Theology's undergraduate students.

-We have derived the geographic diversity of each school by looking at where matriculated undergraduates lived before they enrolled in college.
+We've determined the geographic diversity of each school by looking at where students lived before they attended college.

-Over 90% of the students attending Apex School of Theology come from within North Carolina.
-This places Apex School of Theology's level of geographic diversity far below the national average and gives it a national geographic diversity ranking of #2,288.
+About 69.4% of the students attending Apex School of Theology come from within North Carolina.
+This means Apex School of Theology is below average in geographic diversity with a ranking of #1,471.

 Questions About Diversity